 There is nowhere like this on earth.
 We consider the Black Hills of South Dakota absolutely one of the best places to visit in the USA.

-There are no shortage of excursions, but you should know ahead that some attractions are much better than others.
-It’s easy to get caught in a circle near Keystone and battered in the gauntlet of tourist traps and bad food.
+There are no shortage of options, but you should know ahead of time that some attractions / towns / eateries are better than others.
+Many a poor family has found themselves battered in the gauntlet of tourist traps and bad food near Keystone.

 There are plenty of mountains, lakes, and caves to visit in the United States of America, but there is only one Mt.
 Rushmore.
 This massive, stone carving might not be the sexiest thing to do in the Black Hills, but try telling that to grandma.
 “Hello, Mr. President.”
 We admit Mt.
 Rushmore has a passe vibe and smacks of boring.
 Here’s the thing, though… a creation of this magnitude is one of the great human achievements.
 It cannot be understood in words and pictures.
 One must visit the national monument to appreciate how awesome it is.
 There is enough here to keep you busy for hours.